Performance Testing: Test Types, Automation, and Agility

 Digital transformation is driving organizations to accelerate the pace associated with the design of new services, applications or features in the name of gaining/maintaining their competitive advantages.
 Agile development methodologies provide a solution in this context.

 Despite ongoing industry adoption of Agile and DevOps, performance testing is a highly-manual process.
-The goal of every performance tester is to not let it bottleneck their Agile development.
+The goal of every performance tester is not to let it bottleneck their Agile development.
 The solution – integrating as much automation into the performance testing process as possible.

 - Launching tests automatically within a Continuous Integration context, AND